zebrunner/carina/docs/automation/api.md

 ```

 #### HTTP method and path
-The last step before test implementation itself is association of domain object class and required HTTP method and path.
+The last step before test implementation itself is the association of domain object class and required HTTP method and path.
 It should be defined in /carina-demo/src/main/resources/_api.properties file, key should be equal to domain class name, value has the following pattern {http_method}:{http_path}.
 HTTP path may contain placeholders, HTTP method should be one of the following variants: GET, POST, PUT, UPDATE, DELETE.
 ```
 #=====================================================#